 I thought that this might be some useful information to share?

-What I did not want was a fish finder that would only see a small footprint (a few inches?) in shallower water.
+What I did not want, — was a fish finder that would only see a small footprint (maybe just a few inches?) in shallower water.
 What good is that?

 I needed something that I could easily reference while I was shopping around.
 A chart?
-A cheat-sheet.
-Something!
+A crib sheet, a cheat-sheet, something!

-I thought that it would be worthwhile to share it.
+I thought that it might be worthwhile to share it.

 If you have an angle not on the chart, let me know and I will update and repost.